Mariohuc/DESKTOP_COTIZACION_Y_PRESUPUESTO/README.md

 - POSTGRESQL 9.5
 - JDK 8
 - LAST CONECTOR JDBC-POSTGRESQL
+- RECOMMEND USE NETBEANS 8 AS IDE

-About database user is postgres by default and the pass admin.
-Don't forgot create tables throught the script SQL in the repository...
+First, create the database called "quote" and about database owner is postgres by default and the pass admin.
+Don't forget create tables throught the script SQL in the repository...